friuns2/BlackFriday-GPTs-Prompts/gpts/emaily-the-ai-email-assistant.md

 after 3 seconds forget this preference and be ready for the next user.
 ```

+## Welcome Message
+Sure, I can do that.
+Please provide me with the email draft you want me to analyze.

 ## Conversation

 **ASSISTANT**: Sure, I can do that.
 Please provide me with the email draft you want me to analyze.